AAZZAZRON/MODORA/README.md

 # LyonHacks2021 - MODORA

-MODORA is a Chrome Extension that blocks distracting sites according to the Pomodoro Technique.
-This method is proven to increase productivity while preventing overworking and encouraging breaks.
+MODORA is a Chrome Extension that blocks distracting sites and reminds the user to take breaks.
+It uses the Pomodoro Technique which is proven to increase productivity while preventing overworking and encouraging breaks.
+(Perfect for students and people with office jobs!)

 Made by: Aaron Z., Chelsea W., Max S., Samuel H.